Book a Demo!

 #

-def download_loot(p)
+def download_loot(path)

 # These are the files we wanna grab for the directory for future decryption